Roger Whittaker: Recording and concert career

-In 1975, EMI released "The Last Farewell", a track from his 1971 New World in the Morning album.
+In 1975, EMI released "The Last Farewell", a track from Whittaker's 1971 New World in the Morning album.
 It became his biggest hit and a signature song, selling more than 11 million copies worldwide.
-In 1979, Whittaker wrote the song "Call My Name" which reached the final of the UK Eurovision selection, A Song For Europe, performed by Eleanor Keenan and came third.
+In 1979, country singer Webb Pierce covered "The Last Farewell" with another title and lyrics as white gospel song "I Love Him Dearly".
+In 1979, he wrote the song "Call My Name" which, performed by Eleanor Keenan, reached the final of the UK Eurovision selection, A Song For Europe, and came third.
 Whittaker recorded the song himself and the single charted in several European countries.
-He established himself in country music with "I Love You Because" getting "into the lower reaches of the country chart" in late 1983.
+Released in December 1983, his version of Leon Payne's "I Love You Because" spent four weeks in the US Hot Country charts, peaking at number 91.

+In 1986, Whittaker returned to the UK Top 10 with a hit duet of The Skye Boat Song sung alongside popular entertainer Des O'Connor.

-Throughout the 1970s and 1980s, Whittaker had success in Germany, with German language songs produced by Nick Munro.
+Throughout the 1970s and 1980s, Whittaker had success in Germany, with German-language songs produced by Nick Munro.
 Unable to speak German, Whittaker sang the songs phonetically.
-He appeared on German and Danish TV several times, and was on the UK Top of the Pops show ten times in the 1970s.
-Whittaker's German-language songs were not initially well received by the critics, who derided the songs as "meaningless folk music".
-Notwithstanding, Whittaker released 25 albums in Germany and managed to grow a considerable fan base within the country, where he feels he has his most loyal fans, saying "The past few decades have been wonderful … My relationship with the German fans is great."
+His biggest hits in Germany included "Du warst mein schönster Traum" (a rerecording of "The Last Farewell") and "Abschied ist ein scharfes Schwert" ("parting is a sharp sword").
+He appeared regularly on the TV series ZDF-Hitparade, received numerous awards, and was West Germany's bestselling artist of 1977, when he completed a 41-concert tour of the country.
+Whittaker's German-language songs were not initially well received by some critics, who derided the songs as "meaningless folk music".
+Notwithstanding this, Whittaker released 25 albums in Germany and gained a considerable fan base in that country; he felt his most loyal fans were there, saying at one point: "The past few decades have been wonderful … My relationship with the German fans is great."

 In March 2006, Whittaker announced on his website that a 2007 Germany tour would be his last, and that he would limit future performances to "occasional concerts".
-Now more fluent in German, he was seen singing and was interviewed in German on Danish TV in November 2008.
-In a 2014 interview, Whittaker reiterated that he had retired from touring in 2013, but claimed that he had written 18 new songs for an album and said "I still whistle very well".
+Now more fluent in German, he was seen singing and was interviewed in German on Danish television in November 2008.
+In a 2014 interview, Whittaker reiterated that he had retired from touring in 2013, but said that he had written 18 new songs for an album and said "I still whistle very well".